thackmann/Distanced/README.md

 ## Operation
 ### With test data
-1)  Open the <a href="https://github.com/thackmann/Distanced/blob/master/Distanced/demo/demo.R">demo script</a>.
+1)  In R, open the <a href="https://github.com/thackmann/Distanced/blob/master/Distanced/demo/demo.R">demo script</a>.
 2)  In R menu, click “Edit -> Run all”.

 ### With user data